mlflow/mlflow/docs/source/models.rst

 Deploy MLflow models
 ^^^^^^^^^^^^^^^^^^^^
 MLflow can deploy models locally as local REST API endpoints or to directly score files.
-In addition, MLflow can package models as self contained docker images with the REST API endpoint.
+In addition, MLflow can package models as self contained Docker images with the REST API endpoint.
 The image can be used to safely deploy the model to various environments such as Kubernetes.

 You deploy MLflow model locally or generate a docker image using the CLI interface to the